 A loan spell at Cardiff City provided that and the Nigeria international made the permanent switch to Wales in the summer of 2015.

-Macey was a raw 19-year-old when Arsenal paid Bristol Rovers £100,000 compensation for his services in October 2013.
+Macey was a raw 19-year-old goalkeeper when Arsenal paid Bristol Rovers £100,000 in compensation for his services in October 2013.

 Loan spells at Accrington Stanley, Luton Town and Plymouth Argyle followed without Macey making an Arsenal appearance during his seven years at the club.